 SCC offers several Ecological Monitoring crew positions across Colorado and New Mexico, mostly performing the terrestrial AIM methodology.
 If interested in multiple locations, please mention and rank location (dis)interest in both the application questionnaire and cover letter.
 In the cover letter, please paint how your prior experiences demonstrate that you are a fit for the job, even if the connection is not immediately apparent.
 Applications are accepted on a rolling basis.

-We anticipate beginning the interview process in January.
-Apply now for advance consideration.
-Feel free to reach out to Ecological Monitoring Program Coordinator Talavi Cook at firstname.lastname@example.org with questions.
+We are accepting applications and offering interviews now.
+Feel free to reach out to Ecological Monitoring Program Manager Cassandra Owen (she/her/hers) at email@example.com with questions.

-This position is located in multiple across NM and CO, CO.
+This position is located in Taos, NM.
 View the Google Map in full screen.